Strathfield (retailer)

-The company was first established in October 1980 in the Sydney suburb of Strathfield - hence the name.
-Originally, it was known as Strathfield Car Radio and was known as this for a number of years, until other products overtook car stereos as their main earner.
-This name is still used by many people.
+The company was established in October 1980 in the Sydney suburb of Strathfield.
+Originally trading as Strathfield Car Radio it was rebranded when other products overtook car stereos as its main source of revenue.

 The company expanded into mobile phones in 1987 and it was the first retailer to connect a customer to the GSM network in Australia in 1993.
 The mid 1990s saw an expansion into SoHo and home entertainment devices.